Cabell County, West Virginia: Politics

 For most of its history, Cabell County was a swing county, voting for the national winner in every presidential election from 1892 to 2004, aside from 1924 and 1960.
-However, similar to the rest of West Virginia, it has since swung quite Republican, albeit by a much less dramatic margin than the rest of the state.
+However, similar to the rest of West Virginia, it has since swung quite Republican.
+As an urban county, the swing to the GOP has been somewhat less pronounced than the rest of the state.
 Donald Trump carried the county by a margin of 25 percent over Hillary Clinton in 2016, by a margin of 18 percent over Joe Biden in 2020, and by a margin of 22 percent over Kamala Harris in 2024.